Eye Protection and the Importance of Wearing Sunglasses

 At that point some type of surgical intervention is needed in order to restore sight.

-Can you guess the cause of pterygiums given the subject matter of this hub?
+Can you guess the cause of pterygiums given the subject matter of this post?

 Exposure to the sun without protecting one's eyes with sunglasses is the prime cause of the growth of pterygiums.

-People who spend a lot of time in the sun...people like surfers, snow boarders, skiers and the like are most at risk.
-Not only are the normal rays of the sun damaging, but being reflected off of water or snow can do additional damage.
+People who spend a lot of time in the sun like surfers, snow boarders, skiers and the like are most at risk.
+Not only are the normal rays of the sun damaging but the sun being reflected off of water or snow can do additional damage.

 Fortunately there are some special sunglasses which are specially constructed to stay on the faces of such athletes.